-- 1) Click on Start / Settings / Control Panel - 2) Double-Click on Administrative Tools - 3) Double-Click on Internet Information Services - 4) Find the existing virtual directory in the list of web sites - 5) Right-Click and select Properties on the existing virtual directory - 6) Click on the Browse button and locate the new physical folder - 7) Click on OK to save the settings - 6) Modify the path information in the Settings.lgx file to reflect the new location.
+- 1) Click Start → Settings → Control Panel. - 2) Double-click Administrative Tools. - 3) Double-click Internet Information Services. - 4) Find the existing virtual directory in the list of web sites. - 5) Find and right-click the existing virtual directory entry and select Properties. - 6) Click Browse and locate the new physical folder - 7) Click OK to save the settings - 6.
+Modify the path information in the Settings.lgx file to reflect the new location.

-Modify Path Information
+Modifying Path Information

-The root_Definitions_Settings.lgx file is the key configuration file for an Ad Hoc instance.
+The Definitions_Settings.lgx file is the key configuration file for an Ad Hoc instance.
 It contains path information to access various files and folders.
 The path information must be changed to reflect the new location.

 In the current scenario, all references to C: should be changed to D: and the file should be saved.
 If warning messages are issued when trying to save the file, it is likely that the "read-only" flag is set for the file.
-You must Right-Click on the file (in Windows Explorer), select properties, and manually turn off the "read-only" flag.
+Right-click on the file (in Windows Explorer), select Properties, and manually turn off the "read-only" flag.

-7) If the scheduling option was exercised in Step 3, use the Management Console to reset the scheduler for the new instance back to the Windows Task Scheduler.
+7. If the scheduling option was used in Step 3, use the Management Console to reset the scheduler for the new instance back to the Windows Task Scheduler.